 Contra Costa County Seed Library

 Seed libraries available at some branches, while varied in their use, are places for community members to share and trade seeds that have been donated or harvested locally.
 This means that the plants that grow from these seeds will often do better than store bought seeds since they have acclimated to the local microclimates and soils.
-The Library has three branches where you can "borrow" and donate seeds.
+The Library has four branches where you can "borrow" and donate seeds.

 El Cerrito Library "Seeds of Cerrito" Seed Library